 How much should I be saving?

-Your financial situation is unique, but the general rule of thumb is to have at least three to six months of your total monthly budget saved in cash.
-That means that in a time of crisis — job loss, major home repair — you’ll have a safety net.
+Your financial situation is unique, but the general rule of thumb is to have at least three to six months’ worth of your total monthly budget saved in cash.
+A good starting place for saving is to create an emergency fund, which can help in case of unforeseen events like a job loss or major home or car repair.

-Without this, many turn to credit cards to pay for day-to-day expenses, which is incredibly expensive if you can’t pay in full each month and can be damaging to your credit scores as your utilization rises.
+Without savings, you might be tempted to turn to credit cards to pay for day-to-day expenses.
+But this could end up being expensive if you can’t pay in full each month and can be damaging to your credit scores as your utilization rises.

-Find out the interest rate, fees, required initial deposit, monthly balance requirements and whether there’s a monthly withdrawal or transaction limit.
-Also consider a bank that’s FDIC insured so your money is protected, and one that offers convenient services like online and mobile banking and the ability to easily transfer funds.
+Find out the interest rate, fees, required initial deposit, monthly balance requirements, and whether there’s a monthly withdrawal or transaction limit or any minimum deposits required.
+Also consider banks or online savings accounts that are FDIC insured so your money is protected.
+And think about choosing an account that offers convenient services like online banking, a mobile app and the ability to easily transfer funds.